Why Would a Building Inspection Engineer be a Member of NABIE? (Infographic)

 1. They Are Updated with the Industry Best Practices

-NABIE conducts Annual Conferences where they offer continuing education programs to their members.
+NABIE conducts annual conferences where they offer continuing education programs to their members.
 This includes thought-provoking presentations, webinars, case study analyses, and live workshops led by successful peers and regionally- and nationally-recognized experts.
 As such, NABIE-certified inspectors are much more capable of providing their clients with up-to-date industry information than those who are not.

 1. They Follow Standards of Practice